roboflow/roboflow-api-snippets/README.md

 ###### Inference APIs

-- Java (Local and Hosted) -- Stills needs to be tested
+- Java (Local and Hosted) -- Still needs to be tested
+- .NET (Local and Hosted) -- Still needs to be tested
+- Go (Local and Hosted) -- Still needs to be tested
+- PHP (Local and Hosted)-- Still needs to be tested
+- Ruby (Local and Hosted)-- Still needs to be tested

 ### Not Started